Yuhala/tees-for-dummies/trustzone/stm32-dk1-optee.md

 Once the copy is complete, insert the SD-card into the board.

 7. **Acess the serial console and boot the board**: Now, we will try to access a serial console, which uses a UART port to communicate with other devices (e.g., your PC).
 On the STM32MP157D-DK1, this serial console is mapped to UART4 by default.
-UART4 is connectdd to the ST-LINK debugger chip on the development board, and handles serial-to-USB translation.
+UART4 is connected to the ST-LINK debugger chip on the development board, and handles serial-to-USB translation.
 Connect a USB micro cable from your PC to the `ST-LINK CN11` port and enter the following command

 ```bash
 dmesg | tail